remix-run/react-router/docs/guides/migrating-5-to-6.md

 v4) you should be able to upgrade React without touching any of your router code.

-Once you've upgraded to React 16.8, you should deploy your app.
+Once you've upgraded to React 16.8, **you should deploy your app**.
 Then you can come back later and pick up where you left off.

 ## Upgrade to React Router v5.1

-You should probably also upgrade to React Router v5.1 before attempting the upgrade to v6.
+It will be easier to make the switch to React Router v6 if you upgrade to v5.1 first.
 In v5.1, we released an enhancement to the handling of `<Route children>` elements that will help smooth the transition to v6.
 Instead of using `<Route component>` and `<Route render>` props, just use regular element `<Route children>` everywhere and use hooks to access the router's internal state.

 ```js